SB-1113

 Enforcement Authority

-Three separate departments enforce their respective chapters: the Department of Health enforces Chapter 35 (facilities), the Insurance Department enforces Chapter 52 (insurers), and the Department of Human Services enforces Chapter 53 (MA/CHIP managed care plans).
-Enforcement is agency-initiated.
-Each department may impose civil penalties, seek injunctive relief, and require plans of correction.
-For Chapters 52 and 53, violations are deemed violations of the Unfair Insurance Practices Act, and the relevant department may temporarily prohibit enrollment of new members.
+Agency-initiated enforcement.
+Three separate departments enforce the three chapters: the Department of Health enforces Chapter 35 (facilities), the Insurance Department enforces Chapter 52 (insurers), and the Department of Human Services enforces Chapter 53 (MA/CHIP managed care plans).
+Each department may impose civil penalties and seek injunctions.
+For Chapters 52 and 53, violations are also deemed violations of the Unfair Insurance Practices Act, and the department may temporarily prohibit enrollment of new covered persons/enrollees.
 No private right of action is created.
-Administrative procedures and appeals are governed by the Commonwealth Agencies practice and procedure provisions.
+Administrative appeals lie to Commonwealth Court.

 Penalties

-Civil penalties up to $5,000 per violation (each instance of nondisclosure is a separate violation).
-Aggregate annual caps: $500,000 for facilities, insurers, or MA/CHIP managed care plans; $100,000 for any other person.
+Civil penalties up to $5,000 per violation; each instance of nondisclosure is a separate violation.
+Aggregate annual cap of $500,000 for facilities, insurers, and MA/CHIP managed care plans; $100,000 aggregate annual cap for any other person.
 Injunctive relief available.
-For insurers and MA/CHIP managed care plans, temporary enrollment freezes may be imposed.
+For Chapters 52 and 53, the department may also temporarily prohibit new enrollment.
 Plans of correction may be imposed in lieu of fines.
-Violations of Chapters 52 and 53 are deemed violations of the Unfair Insurance Practices Act.
-Remedies are nonexclusive and supplement penalties under the Health Care Facilities Act and other applicable laws.
+Remedies are nonexclusive and supplement penalties available under other Pennsylvania law, including the Health Care Facilities Act and the Unfair Insurance Practices Act.

 Who Is Covered